LIS

 9VAC25-780-10.
 Application.

-C. Nothing in this chapter shall be construed as altering or authorizing any alteration of any existing surface, ground water or common law water rights of any property owner within the Commonwealth, except as required by federal or state law.
+B. Nothing in this chapter shall be construed as altering or authorizing any alteration of any existing surface water, groundwater, or common law water rights; contractual rights or obligations relating to water supplies; or rights to freely enter into contracts or agreements relating to water supplies of any local government, water authority, or person, except as required by federal or state law.

 Statutory Authority